Skip to main content

 Monoclonal antibodies (mAbs) are man-made proteins that mimic the natural antibodies produced by our immune systems.
 Monoclonal antibodies can be formulated into medicines to treat various types of illnesses, such as cancer, rheumatoid arthritis or psoriasis.
 Continue reading

-Skyrizi has no warnings or precautions for malignancy (cancer) in its product label and cancer is not listed as a serious or common side effect.
+Skyrizi has no warnings or precautions for malignancy (cancer, tumors) in its product label and cancer is not listed as a serious or common side effect.
 Continue reading

 In a head-to-head clinical study between Skyrizi and Humira, researchers found that Skyrizi was better than Humira at clearing moderate-to-severe plaque psoriasis in adults.
 At 16 weeks, 72% of patients given Skyrizi achieved 90% clearer skin compared to 47% of patients given Humira, a statistically significant outcome.
 Continue reading

-Yes, Skyrizi was approved in January 2022 to treat psoriatic arthritis in adults.
-Skyrizi was also approved in April 2019 to treat moderate-to-severe plaque psoriasis in adults.
-A third indication, moderate-to-severe Crohn's disease in adults, was cleared by the FDA in June 2022.
+Yes, Skyrizi was approved in January 2022 to treat active psoriatic arthritis in adults.
+Skyrizi is also approved in adults to treat moderate-to-severe plaque psoriasis in people who are candidates for systemic (body-wide) therapy or skin phototherapy (ultraviolet light therapy), moderately to severely active Crohn's disease and moderately to severely active ulcerative colitis.
 Continue reading

 There are a number of differences between Skyrizi and Ilumya: